Rearmament: The Essential "Coopetition" Among Small, Medium, and Large Defense Companies

 Defense Industrial and Technological Base (BITD)

-The French defense industry is built on an ecosystem centered around a small number of major groups: Airbus Defence & Space, Thales, Safran, MBDA, Naval Group, Dassault Aviation, CEA, Ariane Group, Nexter, and Arquus; and a very large number of SMEs.
-In 2019, of the 26,452 direct suppliers to the Ministry of the Armed Forces, 84.5% were SMEs and mid-sized companies, compared to just 1% for major groups.
+The French defense industry is based on an ecosystem structured around a small number of major groups—Airbus Defence & Space, Thales, Safran, MBDA, Naval Group, Dassault Aviation, CEA, Ariane Group, Nexter, and Arquus—and a very large number of SMEs.
+In 2019, of the 26,452 direct suppliers to the Ministry of the Armed Forces, 84.5% were SMEs and mid-sized companies (ETIs), compared with just 1% that were large corporations.

-Major French defense contractors play a pivotal role as key industrial leaders.
-They handle a wide range of activities, from research and development to the sale of core technologies, as well as the supply of defense equipment and services.
-Given the armed forces’ growing need for disruptive innovation, these major groups have implemented ambitious strategies and allocated significant resources to research and development (R&D).
-In 2020, Thales employed 25,000 people in R&D—the majority of whom are based in France—and 3,000 people in research and technology (R&T), out of a total workforce of 65,000.
+Major French defense conglomerates are key industrial leaders in the sector.
+They carry out a wide range of activities, from research and development to the sale of technological components, as well as the supply of defense equipment and services.
+Given the armed forces’ growing need for disruptive innovation, these major companies have implemented ambitious strategies and allocated significant resources to research and development (R&D).
+In 2020, Thales employed 25,000 people in R&D—the majority of whom were based in France—and 3,000 people in research and technology (R&T), out of a total workforce of 65,000.

 Infographic on the Defense Industrial and Technological Base